PrasannaKumaran/digital-footprint-monitor/README.md

 # Digital Footprint Monitor
 Digital footprint monitor is a personalized web application that focuses on monitoring the digital (particularly chrome) activity of a user.
 The chrome downloads, bookmarks, history are monitored on a periodic or instant basis and is stored securely on a remote database.
-The stored data is then used for analysing behavioural activity where the user can assess their usage and understand the content they are consuming.
-The reddit upvote data is also fetched on request and stored on the cloud.
-Furthermore, the project integrates ***OpenAI's GPT*** model to retrieve reddit posts that are relevant to the user query using vector databses.
+The stored data is then used for analysing behavioral activity where the user can assess their usage and understand the content they are consuming.
+The reddit upvoted data is also fetched on request and stored on the cloud.
+Furthermore, the project integrates ***OpenAI's GPT*** model to retrieve reddit posts that are relevant to the user query using vector databases.
 The main objective of the work is to enable the user to use the digital platform (here chrome) with caution and monitor their activities, thereby assessing what they should and shouldn't do.

 # How does it work?
 Django is used as the backend for the web application where all the database connection, routing functionalities take place.
 Multiple apps are created with their own functionalities and are integrated together.
-To faciliate easier database maintence, MongoDB Atlas cloud database was used to store the user data.
+To facilitate easier database maintenance, MongoDB Atlas cloud database was used to store the user data.

 <!-- ![alt text](figures\flowDiagram.png){: width="300px"} -->
 <p align="center">